AmdSampsa/container-juggle/faq.md

 A: When using a new REMOTEHOST for the first time, you need to (1) select context with `slct` and run `prepare.bash` from LOCALHOST.
 Do this procedure only once for each new REMOTEHOST.

+### 2. VSCode to REMOTEHOST and CONTAINER doesn't connect

+Q: VSCode says it can't SSH to the REMOTEHOST

+A: Your REMOTEHOST has probably run out of diskspace.
+Make a terminal connection and clean up some.